fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 The controlplane uses an internal record of states to keep track of whether the instance is running a job, in the resource pool, etc. These include idle, claimed, running and terminated.
 I hope these state names are intuitive enough, but to be more explicit, lets see what it means to assign each instance with this state:

 - idle: an instance is idling in the resource pool, yet to be claimed
+- created: an instance has been created by a workflow in preparation for running
 - claimed: an instance has been claimed by a workflow to prepare for running
 - running: an instance is safe to pickup a ci job
 - terminated: an instance has been terminated (consistent with [aws' definition of terminated](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html))